Why Living With Your Parents Can Be the Best Money Decision You Make

 You’ve graduated college and are ready to start your life as an independent adult.
 But let’s face it: Living on your own is expensive, and the costs can add up fast.
 And even if you score a job right away, your entry-level salary and lack of significant savings might make it hard to keep up.

-“From a financial perspective, I wouldn't have been able to do most of what I've done if I hadn't lived with them for a while,” she says.
+“From a financial perspective, I wouldn't have been able to do most of what I've done if I hadn't lived with them for a while,” she said.
 “I graduated in 2010, which was an economic nightmare.
 Fortunately, I could stay home.”

 You Can Jumpstart Your Savings